foss2serve/github-workflow-activity/contributor.md

 1. Log into GitHub.
 2. On GitHub, navigate to the project on which you are working.
 3. Click the __issues__ tab.
 4. Search for an open issue that interests you.
+Alternatively, if you have an idea but don't see an issue for it, create an issue.
 5. Make sure the issue is not assigned to anyone, and no-one else has claimed it (check comments).
 6. Claim the issue by leaving a comment that you are working on it.

-Alternatively, if you have an idea but don't see an issue for it, make an issue and claim it.

 ### Update master